False Alarm Reduction Program FAQ

 Owasso taxpayers are spending over $50,000 per year for officers to respond to false alarms.
 Not everyone has an alarm, so those individuals are subsidizing those who do.
 In addition, officers are often helping other citizens and have to leave those calls to respond to a false alarm.
 The customer who was left behind did not get the service that they expected in order for an officer to respond to what basically amounts to a false call for service.
 Alarm companies are essentially selling police services for a profit.
 When a private alarm company sells an alarm system for profit they are selling the fact that the local police will respond.
 This is an extra service that a citizen is requesting and we believe it is right for the citizen who is requesting this extra service help offset the cost.

 What are the benefits of registering?

 - For $30, residences receive 2 free false alarm waivers each registration year.

 - For $100, businesses receive 3 free false alarm waivers each registration year.

-- Contact information allows the Police Department to contact keyholders or the property owner when they are dispatched out to an alarm call.
+- Contact information allows the Police Department to communicate to keyholders or the property owner when they are dispatched out to an alarm call.

-- Location information allows dispatch to communicate to the officers about any hazards or specials needs that could be expected upon arrival.
+- Location information allows dispatch to communicate to the officers about any hazards or special needs that could be expected upon arrival.

 - When alarm location information is current with the False Alarm Reduction Program it allows dispatch to work with the monitoring alarm company representatives effectively and accurately.